Marriage

 Where the marriage act or documentation is processed?

-The act will be processed before a notary from the place where either of the spouses is domiciled.
-The documentation will be processed by the court clerk (judicial law clerk) or superintendent registrar of the place where one of the spouses is domiciled.
+The marriage certificate will be processed before a notary at the place of residence of either spouse.
+The documentation will be processed by the Department of Justice’s legal officer or the Civil Registry officer at the place of residence of one of the spouses.

 If one or both of the spouses was residing abroad, the documentation may be processed by the diplomatic or consular superintendent registrar responsible for the consular district in which they reside.